top of page

 STEP 10 - Align the cross rails with HIGH RISERS so they are square to the vehicle.
 Use the reference blue tape as your guide.

 IMPORTANT!
-Measure and make sure that the position of the cross rails still lines up properly with the clamps of the rooftop box, before tightening and thread locking the Rack Bolt (6) into the stock captive nuts.
+Measure and make sure that the position of the cross rails still lines up properly with the clamps of the rooftop box, before finally tightening and thread locking the Rack Bolt (6) into the stock captive nuts.

 *The box clamps are adjustable and allow for additioanl adjustment front to back